aapiane09/mean-auth/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- In Express, implement a `User` model that securely stores passwords with `bcrypt`.
 - Compare and contrast Session and Web Token authentication strategies.
 - Use the Satellizer module to implement Web Token authentication in Angular.